ICT-Infer/timelog/README.md

 Currently a work in progress.

-## Compatibility
+## Compatibility, requirements, dependencies

 Compatible with Django 1.7+.
 Requires Python 3.
+Other dependencies are listed in the *setup* section below.

 ## Setup